billbuchanan/esecurity/unit01_cipher_fundamentals/lab/README.md

  Web link (Prime Numbers):	http://asecuritysite.com/encryption/isprime

-No	Description	Result
-D.1	Using the equation of 6k ± 1.
+### D.1	Using the equation of 6k ± 1.
 Determine the prime numbers up to 100:
 Prime numbers:

-D.2	Implement a Python program which will calculate the prime numbers up to 1000:
+### D.2	Implement a Python program which will calculate the prime numbers up to 1000:
 	Define the highest prime number generated: